A memory of a newspaper clipping

-I have been searching online for years for this story that’s been half-submerged in my memory, with no luck; I finally found it in an old journal entry dated June 8, 1985.
-It was cut out of a newspaper, but I have no idea which one, and I can’t find this exact version of the story anywhere:
+I have been searching online for years for this story that’s been half-submerged in my memory, with no luck.
+The story concerns one Albert Einstein, a blind man, and a swan.
+I finally found it in an old journal entry dated June 8, 1985.
+The story is but a fragment that I cut out of a newspaper and saved.
+However, I have no idea which newspaper it came from, and I can’t find this exact version of the story anywhere:

 One day Einstein was asked by a pesky reporter to describe his theory of relativity in a few simple words.
 He responded with the following story: